doctor-g/preproduction_Sp24/schedule.md

 This page contains the projected schedule for the semester.
 Alterations to the schedule will be discussed or announced in a meeting or via Canvas.

+### Exercises

+Most of our meeting days require you to prepare and present something.
+The work that goes into this, and the artifact that results, is the _exercise_.
+They are called &ldquo;exercises&rdquo; because they strengthen your preproduction skills.
+Plan to submit a copy of your exercises on Canvas for formal evaluation by the professors.

+Part of the expectation for full participation credit is that you have the exercise completed.
+However, even if you miss this opportunity to participate, you still have the opportunity to complete and resubmit exercises.
+This ensures that all of you can have a reasonable expectation of shared experiences when it comes to collaborating on work.
+See the [course plan](course_plan.md) for policies around resubmission of exercises.

 ### Posters

 Many of your individual explorations will be presented in the form of a _poster_.